Classroom (and Church!) Listening Skills

 - Poor listeners notice faults in a lecturer's appearance or delivery.

-- Effective listeners strive to pick every professor's brain for
+- Good listeners try to pick every professor's brain for self-gain.

 - When you hear something you're not sure you agree with, react slowly and thoughtfully